.jpg)

 Séamus Joyce has a few things on his mind.
-He wants to be a competent, nondescript civil servant, but Fate has started playing cruel tricks on him.
+He wants to be a quiet civil servant, but Fate is playing tricks on him.
 His wife is in hospital.
 The drugs agency he heads is coming under pressure from an ambitious Minister for Justice.
-Somebody is bending the rules.
-The most unlikely people are accusing Séamus of being mixed up in a conspiracy to pervert the course of justice.
-His Minister wants him to take to the field and tangle with criminal gang leaders.
+Rules are being bent.
+People are accusing Séamus of being mixed up in a conspiracy to pervert the course of justice.
+Now his Minister wants him to take to the field and tangle with criminal gang leaders.
 This is not what he bargained for.

-This first book, reissued as a pocket-sized Penguin, has been joined by a second title, THE GROUNDS, again featuring Séamus Joyce.
-Both books are available in good bookshops.
+This first book, reissued as a pocket-sized Penguin, was followed by a second title, THE GROUNDS, again featuring Séamus Joyce.
 Below are some web links to pages where these and other non-fiction books edited by the same author (but not under the same pseudonym) can be purchased.
-No guarantee is offered that any of the other books (apart from the new version of the Decameron) will be of the slightest interest to readers of crime fiction; all are notable for the total absence of Séamus Joyce.
+No guarantee is offered that any of the other books -- except maybe the new Decameron -- will be of interest to readers of crime fiction; all are notable for the total absence of Séamus Joyce.

 What's in a name?